Find Trade Colleges

 $21,498 Avg 4-Year Student Loan

 In terms of yearly trade school graduations, New Mexico is ranked #37 in the country with 6,147 degrees handed out in 2021.
-Students who live in the state can take advantage of in-state tuition averaging $3,408 a year, while students from out-of-state may pay a higher average tuition of $7,966 a year.
+New Mexico colleges offer students average in-student tuition of $3,408 per year, while students attending fron out-of-state may pay something more like $7,966 per year.

 An estimated 33% of college students in New Mexico take out loans, with the average loan amount being $5,375 per year.